-Table A1.25 Import and Export Metadata Wizards
+Table A1.16 Import and Export Metadata Wizards

-Wizard How to Display the Wizard Description Export Metadata In the Folders tree, right-click one or more objects to be exported, and then select Export ⇒ Metadata .
+Wizard How to Display the Wizard Description Export Metadata In the Folders tree, right- click one or more objects to be exported, and then select Export ⇒ Metadata .
 Exports table metadata that you select.
 You can export metadata in a format that is supported by a SAS Metadata Bridge.

-Import Metadata In the Folders tree, right-click a destination folder, and then select Import ⇒ Metadata .
+Wizard How to Display the Wizard Description Import Metadata In the Folders tree, right- click a destination folder, and then select Import ⇒ Metadata .
 Imports metadata in a format that is supported by a SAS Metadata Bridge.
 You have the option of comparing the imported metadata to existing metadata.
 You can view any changes in the Differences window and choose which changes to apply.